leanprover-community/blog/posts/fantastic-simprocs.md

 The second post will be a walkthrough to writing a simple simproc in three different ways.

 To understand what a simproc is and how it works, we will first explain how `simp` works.
-Then we will give some examples and non-examples of simprocs as well as pointers to analogous concepts in other theorem provers.
+Then we will give some examples and non-examples of simprocs.

 # How simp works